omarrzakariaa/analoginput_motor/README.md

 # analoginput_motor
-The purpose of this project is to learn how to read analog inputs and relative encoders on the 16/32 Explorer board using the C programming language on the PIC32MX795F512L microcontroller.
+The purpose of this laboratory is to learn how to read analog inputs and relative encoders on the 16/32 Explorer board using the C programming language on the PIC32MX795F512L microcontroller.
+A standalone project was created in MPLAB X IDE where the C programming took place using Starter Kits (PKOB) as the tool used for development and XC32 (v2.10) as the compiler.
+During this lab, the temperature sensor and potentiometer values were detected and recorded, in addition to the 99:1 Pololu Metal Gearmotor 25Dx54L mm LP 12 V with 48 CPR Encoder.